JDBC Architecture in Java

 Java.sql: It is used for advanced operations of the database, i.e., Connection pooling.

 Javax.sql: Provides the API for server-side data source access and processing from the Java programming language.

 Note: API is a template or model or specification or documentation.
 Once an API is released then anybody can provide the implementation.
-API is not a software which cannot be used directly for the development.
+API is not a software that cannot be used directly for development.
 We have to use the implementation of API for the development of any application.
 This implementation of API is called Software.